 A close-up view of the emergence is one of the most unique experiences in nature.
 The flapping of millions of tiny wings is usually audible and often creates a light wind that can be felt by visitors in the lower viewing area.
 Lower viewing area tours are conducted Thursday through Sunday, May through October.
 An educational program is given about bats, with an emphasis on the fascinating life history of the Mexican free-tailed bat (Tadarida brasiliensis mexicana).

 Seating and Admission

 Seats are filled on a first-come, first-served basis with a maximum seating capacity of 70 visitors.
 Reservations are not accepted.
 The activity tour fee for the lower viewing area is $5 per person ages 4 and up.
 Due to the bat’s sensitivity to noise disturbance, children age 3 and under are not allowed at the lower viewing area.
 We do not accept the Texas State Parks Pass or the Bluebonnet Pass.
 These passes cover the entrance fee to state parks, but not activity and tour fees.
 We also do not accept Limited Public Use and Annual Public Hunting Permits.
 We only accept cash or check.
 This park does not have cash on hand and is not able to make change; please bring the exact amount of cash for payment.

-Visitors are advised to arrive 30 minutes to one hour prior to the start of the lower viewing area tour.
+Visitors are advised to arrive at least 30 minutes to one hour prior to the start of the lower viewing area tour.
 During the high-use times, such as holidays and Friday and Saturday nights, visitors are encouraged to arrive one hour or more prior to the start of the lower viewing area tour.
 Tours begin approximately one hour prior to bat emergence time.
 Composting toilets are present at the upper viewing area, but are only open during the evening hours from May through October and during special events.